kevinpthorne/aoe2hd-spectator-server/readme.md

 This is the server backend/website for the *unofficial* companion app that streams AoE2 HD games live.

-Note -- there is no release yet. **This is because AoE2HD seems to cache however much you have of the recording when you start the game.** As of right now, this solution cannot work until it's changed.
+Note -- there is no release yet.
+Current issue: tracking what's being read by the AoK HD.exe process.

 ## Overview